St George Illawarra Dragons: All-Time Greatest XIII

 185 matches (1959-69), 47 tries.
 8 premierships.

 Like Reg Gasnier, Johnny Raper was one of the original four immortals chosen by Rugby League Week.
 Raper was known for his great cover defence, wonderful attacking skills and incredible work ethic.
 He reportedly honed his physical fitness through an arduous training regime, which allowed him to play at an intensity that was unmatched by other backrowers of his era.
 ‘Chook’ was a mainstay of representative teams throughout his career and captained Australia to victory in the 1968 World Cup.
+He is widely lauded as the best lock forward of all time.

 And would this incredible Dragons line-up beat the greatest South Sydney XIII in a fantasy match-up?